 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the K-5 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the K-5 was followed by the Pentax K-5 II.

 Review summary: Canon 1D Mark II N vs Pentax K-5

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Pentax K-5 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II N:

 - Faster burst: Shoots at higher frequency (8.5 vs 7 flaps/sec) to capture the decisive moment.